carmen-chau/csc494-comp-graph/README.md

 The `/utils` folder contains files that include helper functions for retrieving or manipulating data from a graph instance

 ### Miscellaneous
-- Please consult the code comments made in each individual file should you need more fine level details about implementation.
+- Please consult the code comments made in each file should you need more fine level details about implementation.

 ## Design decision
 > Why did you pick this specific computation graph example?